Why Study Athletic Training?

 The Master of Science in Athletic Training (MSAT) is a two year full-time program for students interested in a career as an Athletic Trainer.
 Students in our program will participate in comprehensive clinical experiences, including more than 16 weeks of immersive experiences in a variety of local medical settings and anticipated settings nationwide and globally.

 The lab facilities are designed specifically for Athletic Training.
 Students are provided interprofessional opportunities with the Physician Assistant Program and the Nursing Program.
 The curriculum prepares students to sit for the Board of Certification (BOC) exam.

 King’s College Graduates have been employed at organizations like:

 Major League Soccer:

 General Admission Requirements

 Applicants to the Master of Science in Athletic Training program usually have a bachelor’s degree in exercise science, or a health sciences field.
-They must have at least one year of Anatomy and Physiology, one Biology course, one Chemistry course, one Physics course, an Introduction to Statistics course and an Introduction to Psychology course from an accredited institution.
+They must have at least one year of Anatomy and Physiology, a Biology course, a Chemistry course, a Physics course, a Statistics course and a Psychology course from an accredited institution.
 Other individuals are encouraged to apply with the understanding that they must take various undergraduate courses as prerequisites.

 Preference will be given to applicants who have completed at least 10 observation hours under the supervision of a BOC-certified athletic trainer.
 Hours must

 The graduate program tuition is $750 per credit for the 2019-2020 academic year.
 The graduate program is 60 credits in total.
 The following are fees and expenses not included with tuition:

 Additional estimated expenses not billed with tuition and fees: